 In the third trace underneath the global timeline, the amplitude-integrated EEG (aEEG) is shown.
 The aEEG trend displays the amplitude characteristics of a filtered, rectified representation of the EEG signal as a function of time.
 Time is displayed on the x-axis and the aEEG amplitude measure on the y-axis.
-The amplitude integrated EEG is shown on a combined linear and logarithmic scale in the range $0\mu V - 400 \mu V$ as defined in Zhang et al. 2013.
-When you click in the trace, the raw EEG at this point in time is shown in the EEG traces below.
-The aEEG trend provides a simplified depiction of amplitude characteristics of the EEG signal and is intended to be used in conjunction with other EEG trends and with the original EEG waveforms for a complete and thorough analysis of the EEG.
+The amplitude integrated EEG is shown on a combined linear and logarithmic scale in the range $0\mu V$ - $400~\mu V$ as defined in Zhan et al. When you click in the trace, the raw EEG at this point in time is shown in the EEG traces below.
+The aEEG trend provides a simplified depiction of amplitude characteristics of the EEG signal and is intended to be used in conjunction with other EEG trends, and with the original EEG waveforms, for analysis of the EEG.